Neosar (oral and injection)

 Measure liquid medicine with the dosing syringe provided, or with a special dose-measuring spoon or medicine cup.
 If you do not have a dose-measuring device, ask your pharmacist for one.

-If you need surgery, tell the surgeon ahead of time that you are using cyclophosphamide.
+If you need surgery, tell the surgeon ahead of time that you are using Neosar.
 You may need to stop using the medicine for a short time.

 Ask your doctor or pharmacist how to safely handle this medicine.
-Cyclophosphamide can be harmful if it gets on your skin.
+Neosar can be harmful if it gets on your skin.
 If this occurs, wash thoroughly with soap and water.

 Store the liquid medicine in the refrigerator, do not freeze.
 Throw away any unused liquid after 14 days.